-I started FELT as a studio and a label in the year 2000 following research for an exhibition that I curated for the Textile Museum of Canada.
-It was through this project that looked at industrial felt through social history and artist projects (fodder for another post) that I discovered the rich scope and possibilities for the material.
-This inspiration, along with my experience as an artist and a maker, merged with a timely return to my hometown of Toronto where re-connecting with family reminded me that felt is in my blood, so to speak.
+I started FELT as a studio and a label in the year 2000 inspired by the exhibition I curated for the Textile Museum of Canada (see Beaver Hats to Hockey Pads).
+The discovery of the material's rich scope, along with my experience as an artist and a maker, merged with a timely return to my hometown of Toronto where re-connecting with family brought me back to the fact that felt is in my blood, so to speak.

-I designed the logo for my company, FELT, using black rectangular bars.
-The letters are not of a font, rather they are built from a series of building blocks with the intention of giving the impression of modern felt—industrial felt manufactured by machine, in standardized sheets and rolls.
-The form of this logo also reflects most of my designs made largely from squares and rectangles resulting in straight edges and minimalist lines.
+I designed the FELT logo using black rectangular bars.
+The letters are not of a font, rather they are built from a series of building blocks with the intention of giving the impression of modern felt, manufactured by machine, standardized in rolls and sheets.
+The logo also reflects my design tendency to work with square and rectangular shapes resulting in straight edges, clean lines and minimalist forms.